LouisonF/MANA/README.md

 # MANA
-MANA: mMoA identification Assisted by modelling and Network Analysis This repository contains code and a test case associated with the article named :
+MANA: mMoA identification Assisted by modelling and Network Analysis.

+This repository contains code and a test case associated with the article named :

     New genome scale network modelling and mining workflow to detect metabolic modulations induced by the exposure to xenobiotics